ritterim/rimdev-blog/_posts/2022-10-12-rimdev-radio-building-with-astro.md

 The idea was that team members would be able to search Spotify for songs and update the playlist.
 Recommendations get stored in a database table, which would then display on the home page.
 The idea didn't quite pan out due to limitations of the Spotify API, but still able to deliver with a slight pivot.

-In Spotify, you can set up collaborative playlists that allows you and friends to add songs to a playlist.
+In Spotify, you can set up collaborative playlists that allow you and friends to add songs to a playlist.
 This function is not available to the API though, as spammers could overrun playlists.
 I learned this at the finish line, so while I can update the playlist through the API - no one else can.
 Unfortunate as this was the main feature of the app.

 That's OK though!
 Team members that choose to take part can send me songs they would like included and I can update the playlist.
 This was a super fun weekend project and I was able to learn a lot, so no harm done!